GriffithUniLibrary/redcap-intro/docs/04-logic/05-stop-actions.md

 You can end the survey automatically based on a participant’s answers to a question.

-{% include alert.html text="Stop Actions cannot be tested until the survey is published." color="warning" %}
+Stop Actions cannot be tested until the survey is published.
+{:. .warning }

 {% capture stopaction %}